Category: GIS Projects

 New Mexico Office of Secretary of State: Voters & Special Districts Project

-The Earth Data Analysis Center provided data collection, data processing and mapping support to the New Mexico Office of Secretary of State for carrying out work related to the Local Election Act (LEA), which was passed by the New Mexico Legislature in 2018.
+The Earth Data Analysis Center provided data collection, data processing, and mapping support to the New Mexico Office of Secretary of State for carrying out work related to the Local Election Act (LEA), which was passed by the New Mexico Legislature in 2018.
 LEA provides for local elections to be held simultaneously throughout the state of New Mexico.
 Special voting district boundary data was collected from district contacts and/or their data stewards.
-The data was processed and made into digital format when necessary.
+The data was processed and made into digital format when necessary, or they can be viewed on the New Mexico Political Subdivisions Map.
 Voter addresses were standardized and geocoded.
-Overlay analyses were executed with voter address points, special voting district boundaries and voting precinct boundaries to determine voter count per area.
-This work assists the preparation for future local elections.
+Overlay analyses were executed with voter address points, special voting district boundaries, and voting precinct boundaries to determine voter count per area.
+This work assists in the preparation for future local elections.

 New Mexico 911 (NM911) Program